Payment flows of the raw material sector

 Participating companies and sector coverage

-On the one hand, data protection law applies in cases where the company name allows conclusions to be drawn about a specific natural person, such as when a company is named as a sole trader (possibly with further details such as the registered office).
-This is true for at least two companies that have not reported under D-EITI, so that they may not be named for reasons of data protection.
+On the one hand, data protection law applies in cases where the company name allows conclusions to be drawn about a specific natural person, such as the name of sole traders (possibly with further information such as the registered office).
+This is the case for at least two companies that have not reported under D-EITI, so for reasons of data protection, they should not be named.

-On the other hand, there are concerns that the publication of company names in the D-EITI report without sufficient legal basis could interfere with the fundamental right of companies to freely exercise their profession (Article 12 GG).
-There is no legal obligation to name the companies.
+On the other hand, it is a concern that the publication of the company names in the D-EITI reporting without a sufficient legal basis could interfere with the fundamental right of companies to freely practice their profession (Art.
+12 GG).
+There is no legal obligation to mention the company names.

-Protected property in art.
-12 GG includes free entrepreneurial activity serving profit purposes.
-The publication of the company names in the D-EITI report would intervene in the protected property as an act of state economic control, because the publication of all those company names that did not participate in the reconciliation could result in a certain pillory effect which could lead in turn to the fact that the companies feel compelled to agree to a reconciliation.
-This problem is exacerbated by the fact that the data to be transmitted by the companies (including payment flows such as corporate income tax, extraction and mine site royalties, trade tax etc.) are actually trade, business and tax secrets.
+The protection offered by Art.
+12 GG is, inter alia, the freedom to conduct a business for profit.
+The publication of the company names in the D-EITI reporting would interfere with the protection as an act of industry control by the state.
+Indeed, the publication of all the names of the companies which did not take part in the comparison could have a certain pillory effect, which could lead to companies feeling in fact compelled to agree to the comparison.
+This problem is exacerbated by the fact that the data to be transmitted by companies (payment flows such as corporate tax, mine site and extraction royalties, sometimes trade tax) are trade, business and tax secrets.

-Besides, publishing the names of these companies would not be compatible with the decisions of the BVerfG (Federal Constitutional Court) in the so-called Glykol2 or Scientology3 cases.
-In the cases in question, the Federal Constitutional Court decided that the Federal Government could fulfil its warning and information obligations even without a legal basis, especially if (as in the case of glycol) there are interests worth protecting on the part of consumers which are in favour of a warning (consumer health).
-However, there are no comparable interests among the companies, which did not report under the D-EITI.
+Nor would it be legally justifiable to mention the name in view of the decisions of the Federal Constitutional Court (BVerfG) in the glycol2 or scientology3 cases.
+In these cases, the Federal Constitutional Court has indeed ruled that the Federal Government can fulfil its warning and information obligations even without a legal basis, in particular if, as in the glycol case, there are interests worthy of protection on the part of consumers that speak in favour of a warning (consumer health).
+However, there is no comparable interest in the case of companies not reporting under D-EITI.
+As a result, such a presentation is therefore also omitted for the present reporting.

 Unternehmen Sektor